Brad Mehldau (Solo Piano)

 October 27 | 8:00 pm- $35 - $40

-Brad Mehldau is an American jazz pianist, composer, and arranger.
+Brad Mehldau is a five-time Grammy® Award-nominated jazz pianist, composer, and arranger.
 Mehldau studied music at The New School, and toured and recorded while still a student.
 He was a member of saxophonist Joshua Redman’s Quartet with bassist Christian McBride and drummer Brian Blade in the mid-1990s, and has led his own trio since 1992.
 His trio have released a dozen albums under the pianist’s name.